-(i) "Connectome in a Box".
-Investigators wanting access to data from many or all 500 Subjects and most or all imaging modalities are encouraged to use the Connectome in a Box option.
-A hard drive containing all of the available imaging data will be shipped within four weeks of receiving payment for the hardware and delivery costs (see Connectome in a Box below).
-Institutions or imaging centers having many investigators who want access to the data should consider this option to facilitate sharing of HCP open access data (see HCP Data Sizes below); however, subject privacy provisions must be put in place in this case (see cautionary note about data sharing below).

-(ii) Download preset packages from ConnectomeDB.
+- (i) "Connectome in a Box".
+Investigators wanting access to data from many or all 900 Subjects and most or all imaging modalities are encouraged to use the Connectome in a Box option.
+Beginning in mid-December 2015, a set of hard drives containing all of the available imaging data will be shipped within six weeks of receiving payment for the hardware and delivery costs (see Connectome in a Box below).
+Institutions or imaging centers having many investigators who want access to the data should consider this option to facilitate sharing of HCP open access data (see HCP Data Sizes below); however, subject privacy provisions must be put in place in this case (see cautionary note about data sharing below). - (ii) Download preset packages from ConnectomeDB.
 The HCP provides an easy way to select standard packages based on modality of interest and a standard set of subjects.
 This includes selection of datasets by modality for one subject, 10, and 100 unrelated subjects.
 Downloading is mediated by software that enables high-speed file transfer.
-Download times will depend on bandwidth and overall user demand, and there is a 500 GB limit on archive size that can be requested in a session (see How to download HCP data).

-(iii) Download individual subject or user-defined group datasets from ConnectomeDB.
-The ConnectomeDB dashboard user interface allows filtering of subjects based on a range of selection criteria, including scores on behavioral and individual difference measures (see How to access HCP data).
-The user can then download packages for just subjects selected by the filtering or by individual subjects.

-(iv) Amazon S3.
-HCP data from the 500 Subjects + MEG2 release is currently being populated in data storage on the cloud through Amazon S3.
+Download times will depend on bandwidth and overall user demand, and there is a 500 GB limit on archive size that can be requested in a single download session (see How to download HCP data). - (iii) Download individual subject or user-defined group datasets from ConnectomeDB.
+The ConnectomeDB dashboard user interface allows filtering of subjects based on a range of selection criteria, including scores on behavioral and individual difference measures (see HCP data).
+The user can then download packages for just subjects selected by the filtering or by individual subjects. - (iv) Amazon S3.
+HCP data from the 900 Subjects release is currently being populated in data storage on the cloud through Amazon S3 (to be available by end of 2015).
 Software tools (e.g. FSL, Connectome Workbench, FieldTrip) for data analysis are also being added to a virtual machine on the site for on-the-cloud data analysis.
 This option offers a way to access and analyze HCP data without having to buy Connectome in a Box or store the data locally (Amazon Web Services does charge for computing cycles and download using Amazon tools).
 See Accessing HCP Data on the Cloud for details.